 We are using the textbook Brief C++: Late Objects by Cay S. Horstmann.
 It has been ordered to the USC bookstore, or you can order it online.
+The enhanced eBook is a nice option.
 Reading this book is mandatory: lectures will reinforce the material it covers, but we will assume you already have basic familiarity each week with the chapters that are required reading.

 The following books ARE NOT required or directly related to our class.
 But we recommend them if you are looking for more reading to increase your breadth of knowledge.

 - In Pursuit of the Traveling Salesman, the history, people, theory and applications for a key problem in computer science

 - Logicomix, a graphic novel about computer science's history as developing from mathematical logic

 - Coders at Work, a series of frank interviews with famous and historically significant programmers

 - Effective Programming: More Than Writing Code, a collection of essays from a founder of StackOverflow.com

 - Alan Turing: The Enigma, the authoritative biography of a key figure in early computer science

 - In The Beginning, There Was The Command Line, a short book (or long essay) on open-source and corporate culture, by Neal Stephenson of Cryptonomicon fame